rigdev/rig/docs/docs/api/platformv1.md

 | `headers` _object (keys:string, values:string)_ | Headers to set on the proxy-requests.
 Ignored if TCP is enabled. |

-### InterfaceProbe
+### InterfaceReadinessProbe

-InterfaceProbe specifies an interface probe
+InterfaceReadinessProbe specifies an interface probe for readiness checks.

 _Appears in:_
 - [CapsuleInterface](#capsuleinterface)